-She is a multiple prizewinner from international and national competitions, including winning two-time first prize at the International Violin Competition Andrea Postacchini Competition in Italy (2016,2017), Gifu International Music Festival in Japan (2013,2014), first prize of Chengdu Guangya Violin Competition, Czech Music Competition, special prize at 3rd Oleh Krysa International Violin Competition.
+She is a multiple prizewinner from international and national competitions, including two-time first prize winner of the International Violin Competition Andrea Postacchini Competition (2016,2017), Gifu International Music Festival (2013,2014), first prize winner of Chengdu Guangya Violin Competition, Czech Music Competition.
+In 2019 she received special prize in 3rd Oleh Krysa International Violin Competition.
 She was awarded “Paul Roczek Award 2020” for the extraordinary talent and musical commitment to the artistic goals from University Mozarteum Salzburg.

 As an active soloist and a chamber musician, she was invited to international musical events such as “St.Gellert International Music Festival” in Hungary, “Classy Sundays” International Chamber Music Festival in Belgium, “Mozartwoche” in Austria.
 In 2019, she appeared in Japanese radio program “Recital Passio” of NHK-FM.
 At the Mozarteum University, she had played String Octet by F.Mendelssohn with Maestro Maxim Vengerov.

 Her musical mentors include Rainer Schmidt, Pierre Amoyal, Natsumi Tamai and Mayumi Shindo.
 She was also inspired by great artists such as Viktor Tretyakov, Vadim Repin, Midori, Mihaela Martin, Rainer Küchl, Szabadi Vilmos, and Herwig Zack.